Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

 We then analyze the efficacy of our competitive backbone fine-tuning framework through the following aspects: (1) decorrelation loss $\mathcal{L}_{dec}$, (2) Uncertainty-based Fusion Module (UFM), (3) Evidence Deep Learning and Evidential Uncertainty Calibration losses $\mathcal{L}_{EDU}$, (4) our framework with different backbones, (5) attention map and feature visualizations, and (6) additional on real-face datasets.

-Table~\ref{tab:ablation} shows the quantitative comparison results of core components in our framework, as can be seen: (1) without $\mathcal{L}_{dec}$, the dual-branch backbone tends to learn similar forgery cues, resulting in only a slight improvement over BEiT v2' under the fusion module with sum operation; (2) incorporating $\mathcal{L}_{dec}$ can better promote the generalization of the main branch, with the average AUC improving from $87.04$\% to $88.14$\%; (3) our framework with UFM provides dynamic weights for feature fusion based on the prediction uncertainties of the main and auxiliary branches, enhancing their competition and improving backbone performance; (4) $\mathcal{L}_{EDU}$ further enhances the model's FFD capability by constraining prediction uncertainty and class probability.
+Table~\ref{tab:ablation} shows the quantitative comparison results of core components in our framework, as can be seen: (1) without $\mathcal{L}_{dec}$, the dual-branch backbone tends to learn similar forgery cues, resulting in only a slight improvement over FB under the fusion module with sum operation; (2) incorporating $\mathcal{L}_{dec}$ can better promote the generalization of the main branch, with the average AUC improving from $87.04$\% to $88.14$\%; (3) our framework with UFM provides dynamic weights for feature fusion based on the prediction uncertainties of the main and auxiliary branches, enhancing their competition and improving backbone performance; (4) $\mathcal{L}_{EDU}$ further enhances the model's FFD capability by constraining prediction uncertainty and class probability.

-Additionally, although the Avg AUC$\uparrow$ performance improvement of our framework with UFM and $\mathcal{L}_{EDU}$ is not very large compared to not using them ($88.78$\% vs. $88.14$\%), we are the first to introduce model uncertainty estimation in FFD solutions and propose a novel uncertainty-based threshold optimization mechanism for FFD models during the \textit{inference} stage, thereby significantly enhancing the accuracy of FFD models in discriminant results (Avg ACC$\uparrow$: $79.42$\% vs. $82.29$\%).
+Additionally, although the Avg.
+AUC$\uparrow$ performance improvement of our framework with UFM and $\mathcal{L}_{EDU}$ is not very large compared to not using them ($88.78$\% vs. $88.14$\%), we are the first to introduce model uncertainty estimation in FFD solutions and propose a novel uncertainty-based threshold optimization mechanism for FFD models during the \textit{inference} stage, thereby significantly enhancing the accuracy of FFD models in discriminant results (Avg.
+ACC$\uparrow$: $79.42$\% vs. $82.29$\%).
 Please refer to Section~\ref{sec:inference-experiment} for more analysis.
-Besides, we also present a comparison of the auxiliary branch (Ours\_A) and both branches (Ours\_M+A) in our framework.
-Both Ours\_A and Ours\_M+A perform lower than the main branch (Ours), demonstrating the effectiveness of our competitive learning mechanism, which significantly fosters the main backbone's generalization.
+Besides, we also present a comparison of the auxiliary branch (CFB\_A) and both branches (CFB\_M+A) in our framework.
+Both CFB\_A and CFB\_M+A perform lower than the main branch (CFB), demonstrating the effectiveness of our competitive learning mechanism, which significantly fosters the main backbone's generalization.

-We further validate the flexibility of our competitive backbone fine-tuning framework by using backbones pre-trained with different learning approaches and datasets, including ViT with SL on ImageNet-1k (SL on 1K), MAE, MoCo v3, and BEiT v2.
+We further validate the flexibility of our competitive backbone fine-tuning framework by using backbones pre-trained with different learning approaches and datasets, including ViT with SL on ImageNet-1k (SL on 1K), FaceMAE, FaceMoCo, and FaceBEiT (FB).
 The quantitative comparison in Table~\ref{tab:ablation2} shows that our framework with different backbones achieves around $2$\% performance improvement, further demonstrating the robustness and potential of our competitive learning mechanism with the decorrelation constraint and uncertainty-based fusion module.